-It is possible that other parties may develop a female condom.
+Other parties have developed and marketed female condoms.
+To date, none of these other female condoms have received FDA approval or have been listed as essential products for procurement by WHO.
+It is possible that another female condom may receive FDA approval or WHO clearance or may otherwise compete with the Company's FC2 female condom.
 These competing products could be manufactured, marketed and sold by companies with significantly greater financial resources than those of the Company.